 In the village visitors may buy first-class home-made food: wine, prsut, olive oil, brandy, honey, dried herbs and fruit.

 The families from Pupnat are the owners of the bay of Kneza on the northern coast of the island, with a number of houses and villas rented to tourists.

 From Pupnat, the road climbs up almost to the top of the island from where a wonderful panorama stretches as far as the island of Mljet to the southeast and the island of Lastovo directly to the south.

 Hidden in a valley between high hills, Pupnat is a very pleasant and interesting visitors destination.
 It is the starting point for a number of interesting walking tours: to the peak of the island (Klupca, 568 meters), to the village of Racisce on the northern coast, to the Zukovica valley on the southern coast, and to the town of Korcula, all by a prehistoric walking paths (approximately 3 hrs walk).

 There is a new road from Pupnat to Cara which can also be reached by the old road along the seaside.
 This serpentine road passes Pupnatska Luka photos, beautiful bay on the southern side of the Island Korcula, with clean pebble beach and amazing turquoise colors of water.
 It used to be accessible by foot-only, but few years ago, wider road was build so Pupnatska Luka can be accessed by cars, bicycles and scooters too.

 Map of Pupnat

-Map of the village, Punatska Luka, Kneza and other surrounding area in near vicinity of the village Korcula Island.
+Map of the village, Pupnatska Luka, Kneza and other surrounding area in near vicinity on Korcula Island.
 Click to see the large version of Map of Korcula Island.